mage2tv/magento-cache-clean/readme.md

 * Supports file, redis and varnish cache backends
 * Removes affected generated code classes when a source file is changed
 * Zero configuration, all required information is read from `app/etc/env.php`
+* Hotkeys for quick cache flushes while the watcher is running

 ## Installation & Updating